Siixes/siixes.github.io/docs/_posts/2020-08-11-the-art-of-analysis.markdown

 ## Why this post

 There are a plethora of specialities within InfoSec, many of which have a number of learning resources dedicated to them.
-However, one aspect that I believe is fundamental to many of them, yet rarely receives any amount of dedicated conversation, is analysis.
+However, one aspect that I believe is fundamental to many of them, yet rarely receives any amount of attention, is analysis.
 There are entire career paths within InfoSec that, by their very name, imply that analysis is the fundamental activity (SOC analyst, threat intel analyst, etc).
-However, there is almost no shared lexical understanding of what analysis actually is.
-If someone is an 'analyst', but cannot define what 'analysis' actually is, how can they expect to get better and grow in it?
+However, there is almost no shared understanding of what analysis actually is.
+If someone is an 'analyst', but cannot define what 'analysis' actually is, how can they expect to get better and develop their skills in this undefined activity?
 Analysis is an actual skill that can be learned, practiced, and honed, however, that requires us to define what that looks like.

 ## Caveats

 I am not even close to the first person (nor the last) to ponder and write on the essence of analysis.
 There have been numerous before me to explore and document their findings on this process.
 One of the most notable that comes to mind is [The Psychology of Intelligence Analysis](https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/psychology-of-intelligence-analysis/PsychofIntelNew.pdf).
 While that explores analysis through the lens of government intelligence analysts whose drive it is to inform policy makers, it covers many cognitive biases that impacts how we do analysis in other fields.

-This is not a comprehensive view of analysis and how it can apply to our functions in the InfoSec world, but my goal is to provide an initial introduction to the subject.
+This post is not a comprehensive view of analysis and how it can apply to our functions in the InfoSec world, but my goal is to provide an initial introduction to the subject.
 How can people beginning in the field better identify a path to grow their skills?
 How can someone established in the field better evaluate the accuracy of their own work?
 These are a couple of the topics this introduction seeks to touch on.

 ## Definition of Analysis